Jimmy Connors: Maverick

 In 1974, Connors and Riordan began filing lawsuits against the ATP and its president, Arthur Ashe, for allegedly restricting his freedom in the game.
 The lawsuits stemmed from the French Open banning Connors in 1974 after he had signed a contract to play World Team Tennis (WTT) for the Baltimore Banners.
 Connors was seeking to enter the French Open, but the ATP and French officials opposed WTT because of scheduling conflicts.
 Just before the start of Wimbledon 1975 the British press reported that Riordan had filed lawsuits claiming damages against Arthur Ashe and ATP secretary Bob Briner.
 Ashe had criticised Connors in a letter as “seemingly unpatriotic” for playing lucrative ‘challenge’ matches, rather than joining the U.S. Davis Cup team and Briner had called Riordan, a “nihilist”.
 Connors dropped Riordan (and the lawsuits) in November 1975.

 At Wimbledon in 1977, he declined to participate in a parade of former champions to celebrate the tournament's centenary, choosing instead to practice in the grounds with Ilie Nastase while the parade took place.
 In 2000, he also declined to join a gathering of 58 former champions held to mark the millennium.
 In his 2013 autobiography, Connors blamed his missing the 1977 parade on the All England Club for not letting his doctor onto the grounds so that Connors could try on a customized splint for a thumb injury.
 Connors explained that this necessitated his rushing to meet the doctor at the entrance to the grounds, and then convincing Nastase to help him try out the splint on a practice court.
-By Connors' account, he then rushed to Centre Court for the parade, but was too late.
+By Connors's account, he then rushed to Centre Court for the parade, but was too late.